huihongxiao/vmware-nsx/README.rst

-In a pure software SDN solution, things are built in software in Operation System, like OpenFlow in OpenvSwitch, iptables and etc. In a hardware SDN solution, things are built in networking hardware boxes, like leaf switch, spine switch, or some other hardware.
-Hardware SDN solution usually has good performance verse a pure software solution, because of dedicated hardware or usage of ASIC or some other magic things.
+In a pure software SDN solution, things are built in software in Operation System, like OpenFlow in OpenvSwitch, iptables and etc. In a hardware SDN solution, things are built in networking hardware boxes, like switch, router, firewall or some other hardware.
+Hardware SDN solution usually has good performance verse a pure software solution, because of dedicated hardware, usage of ASIC, or some other magic things.

-Take a spine-leaf network architecture as example, the VTEP(VxLAN Tunnel Endpoint) are build at leaf switch.
-And VTEP usually changes VLAN packets to VXLAN packets.
-So the southbound network of VTEP is usually VLAN networks.
+Take a fabric(spine-leaf) network architecture as example, the VTEP(VxLAN Tunnel Endpoint) are build at leaf switch.
+And VTEP usually converts VLAN packets to VXLAN packets.
+So the downlink of VTEP is usually VLAN networks, which is also the overlay network.

-VMware provides the ablity to do Virtual Switch VLAN Tagging, VMware managed VM can send normal Ethernet frame to Virtual Switch, and Virtual Switch can send VLAN Tagged frame to Physical Switch.

 So, if the VLAN Tagged frame can be sent to leaf switch, which has VTEP in it, the frame can be encapsulated to VxLAN packet and sent to underlay network for transmission.

+On the other side, VMware provides the ablity to do Virtual Switch VLAN Tagging, VMware managed VM can send normal Ethernet frame to Virtual Switch, and Virtual Switch can then send VLAN Tagged frame to Physical Switch.

 So, the feasible integration solution might looks like::